 The Foundation wishes to contribute to sustainable development, which also means investing under a specific ESG policy, where both ethical principles and ESG principles for investments are determined, including investments under the UN Global Compact principles.

-As part of the investment focus on ESG, the investment portfolio (i.e. shares and bonds) is also closely monitored and measured regarding ESG.
-A formal agreement has been made with Grundfos Group Treasury, which manages the portfolio on the Foundation’s behalf.
+As part of the investment focus towards ESG, the investment portfolio (i.e. stocks and bonds) is also closely monitored and measured regarding ESG.
+A formal agreement has been made with the Grundfos Group Treasury who manages the portfolio on the Foundation’s behalf.

 Investment policy targets